BroadbandForum/usp/specification/e2e-message-exchange/index.md

 INPROCESS (2)
 COMPLETE (3)
 ```
+`repeated bytes payload`

+Optional.
+This repeated element is a sequence of zero, one, or multiple datagrams.
+It contains the Message, in either `PLAINTEXT` or encrypted format.
+When using `TLS` payload security there will be a `payload` element for each encrypted TLS record.
+When using `PLAINTEXT` payload security there will be a single `payload` element for any Message being sent.

 ## Exchange of USP Records within a E2E Session Context

-When the exchange of USP Records within a E2E Session Context is used, it contains the `session_id`, `sequence_id` and `expected_id` elements.
+When the exchange of USP Records within an E2E Session Context is used, `record_type` of `session_context` is used, and all required parameters for `record_type` of `session_context` are supplied.
 In addition, when a retransmission is requested, the `retransmit_id` element is also supplied.

 ### Establishing an E2E Session Context